jimmykallhagen/Nordix/non-purpose-operating-system.md

 > _Thank you Stallman for what you have given us all_

+---
+> _Everyone who starts a free unix based system, continues on Richard Stallman's GNU project regardless of whether you use his tools or not, it's about the idea and not specific terms about licenses.
+Since all of us who start a new distro borrow the idea from Rickard Stallman, you should also show Respect and send him an invitation.
+> _Jimmy Källhage_

+> Luckily Nordix is ​​a "Non purpose operating system" you are not a hypocrite if you want to participate in such a project.

 ## **Nordix - Illustration of when GNU shared its power and Linux was born**
 ![Nordix-GNU-shared-its-power-and-Linux-was-born](https://github.com/jimmykallhagen/nordix-fanart/blob/main/GNU-Linux/Nordix-GNU-shared-its-power-and-Linux-was-born-4k.png)